practicalli/clojure-web-services/projects/banking-on-clojure/database-tables.md

   (jdbc/execute! data-source [(str "show columns from " table-name)]))
 ```

-The connection is not manged though, so refactor again and add the `with-open` command to ensure the connection is closed once the funcition has finished.
+The connection is not manged though, so refactor again and add the `with-open` command to ensure the connection is closed once the function has finished.

 ```clojure
 (defn show-schema